rkirillovcyber/CloudScripts/README.md

 Verify that you can load the ELK stack server from your browser at http://13.89.237.194:5601/app/kibana

-If everything is working correctly, you should see Kibano webpage.
+If everything is working correctly, you should see Kibana webpage.